-Having a Bloody Mary Bar spread is essential to Christmas gatherings in my home.
-I’ve imported this set-up from my experiences growing up in Alabama; a Bloody Mary bar is – plain and simple – classic Southern hospitality.
+Having a Bloody Mary Bar is essential to Christmas gatherings in my home.
+I’ve imported this set-up from my experiences growing up in Alabama; a Bloody Mary bar – plain and simple – is classic Southern hospitality.
 Spicy Cheddar Cheese Straws are the expecting nosh in these operations.
 Spicy nuts and cheese are also encouraged.

 Composing individual craft cocktails when hosting a party can knock a host under the table, stone-cold sober, I might add – forget having time to sip your own.
 As soon as you’ve finished passing round one, guests are lined up – empty glass in hand – for round two.
 One could hire a bartender, I … Full recipe post »

 (Halloween candy, not for me; a spritz of bliss, if you please.)
 On a trip to Italy, some 20 years back, I discovered Campari, an alcoholic beverage in the family of bitters.
 For many, it’s an acquired taste (a friend says it reminds her of cough syrup), but I took to the potion — an … Full recipe post »

 Taste buds prickle; wanderlust triggered.
 An Argentine barbecue (asado)